mluizvitor/es-theme-elementerial/README.md

 Elementerial is a theme built totally from scratch for EmulationStation.
 It's based on Android TV's interface using some principles from Material Design with the adition of ElementaryOS color palette.

-This theme has 10 main colors:
+This theme has 14 color schemes:

 * Strawberry (Red)
 * Orange